 Dick & Gay

 I am happy to live at Heartwood for many reasons, including close relationships with friends, the beautiful land and the fact that living in an efficient community allows us to have smaller footprints.
-I helped to establish Heartwood's Renewable Energy Fund, and get our solar irrigation pump and the photovoltaic system for the Common House/Workshop.
+I helped to establish Heartwood's Renewable Energy Fund, get our solar irrigation pump and the photovoltaic system for the Common House/Workshop.
 I am happy that we just installed an electrical vehicle charger near the Common House for visitors as well as residents.
 We have solar panels on our home and on our carport, to plug our hybrid into the sun.

 What I love most about Heartwood is working and playing with my neighbors outdoors on our beautiful land.
 I love being able to chat with neighbors informally, without arranging special events or dinners, and seeing friends at common meals and potlucks.
 I enjoy Heartwood work parties and growing vegetables with friends, old and newer.
-It’s also fun to cook common meals with others—I have gotten more interested in cooking since I have lived here.
+It’s also fun to cook common meals with others — I have gotten more interested in cooking since I have lived here.
 I enjoy getting to know the Heartwood animals, as well as their wonderful owners!
 Having been a teacher all my life, I have also had some very special times with children here, and hope we will have more young children in our community once Phase 2 is a reality.

 I am happy to live at Heartwood for many reasons, including close relationships with friends, the beautiful land and the fact that living in an efficient community allows us to have smaller footprints.
-I helped to establish Heartwood's Renewable Energy Fund, and get our solar irrigation pump and the photovoltaic system for the Common House/Workshop.
+I helped to establish Heartwood's Renewable Energy Fund, get our solar irrigation pump and the photovoltaic system for the Common House/Workshop.
 I am happy that we just installed an electrical vehicle charger near the Common House for visitors as well as residents.
 We have solar panels on our home and on our carport, to plug our hybrid into the sun.

 What I love most about Heartwood is working and playing with my neighbors outdoors on our beautiful land.
 I love being able to chat with neighbors informally, without arranging special events or dinners, and seeing friends at common meals and potlucks.
 I enjoy Heartwood work parties and growing vegetables with friends, old and newer.
-It’s also fun to cook common meals with others—I have gotten more interested in cooking since I have lived here.
+It’s also fun to cook common meals with others — I have gotten more interested in cooking since I have lived here.
 I enjoy getting to know the Heartwood animals, as well as their wonderful owners!
 Having been a teacher all my life, I have also had some very special times with children here, and hope we will have more young children in our community once Phase 2 is a reality.

 Nisargo & KJ